 However, if you do want to make yours at home, I have found this extensive article that you can reference.

 I don’t imagine why not.
-In the past, I have added cranberries to the dough resulting in a sweeter bread and the last time I made it, my husband suggested I make it sweet by adding the honey to the dough instead of after so that is what I will try next.
+In the past, I have added cranberries to the dough, resulting in a sweeter bread.
+The last time I made it, my husband suggested I make it sweeter by adding the honey to the dough instead of after, so that is what I will try next.

-I have not, however tried adding cheese or anything savory to the dough so do not have any idea how that would turn out.
-Let me know in comments how it turns out if you do!
+I have not, however, tried adding cheese or anything savory to the dough, so I do not know how that would turn out.
+Let me know in the comments how it turns out if you do!

 Barley Bread